m-e-leypold/public-pocs/deploying-lisp-scripts/README.md

 Demonstrates how to

-- Use lisp scripts locally, running from a user specfic environment of Quicklisp and ASDF systems.
+- Use lisp scripts locally, running from a user specific environment of Quicklisp and ASDF systems.
 - Deploy them so that they run from the system wide installed ASDF systems.